Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - process: instance of a program currently executing
 - thread: smallest schedulable unit of execution
   - process can contain multiple threads of execution (see later)
-- task: not unique definition, usually synonym of thread, but depends on contex
+- task: not unique definition, usually synonym of thread, but depends on context

 ### Process